dbt-labs/snowflake_summit_formula1_workshop_draft/12-machine-learning-training-testing.md

 ## Training and saving a machine learning model

-1. Project organization remains key, so let’s make a new subfolder called `train_predict` under the `ml` folder.
+1. Project organization remains key, so let’s make a new subfolder called `train_predict.py` under the `ml` folder.
-2. Now create a new file called `train_test_position` and copy and save the following code:
+2. Now create a new file called `train_test_position.py` and copy and save the following code:

     ```python
     import snowflake.snowpark.functions as F